3 Ways to Borrow Against Your Assets

 3. Securities-based lines of credit

-What it is: Similar to margin, a securities-based line of credit offered through a bank allows you to borrow against the value of your portfolio, usually at variable interest rates.
+What it is: Similar to margin, a securities-based line of credit (SBLOC) offered through a bank allows you to borrow against the value of your portfolio, usually at variable interest rates.
 Assets are pledged as collateral and held in a separate brokerage account at a broker-dealer.
 Unlike margin, these nonpurpose credit lines may not be used to purchase securities or pay down margin loans, nor can the funds be deposited into any brokerage account.
-Such lines of credit also tend to require more borrowing than a margin account.
-For example, a securities-based line of credit for $100,000 may require you to take an initial minimum advance of $70,000 upon establishing the line.
+Such lines of credit may require you to pledge a minimum dollar amount ($100,000, for example) to borrow against.

 Have an endgame

-What's more, it's crucial to develop a repayment strategy because unlike, say, a traditional mortgage, asset-backed loans generally have a more flexible repayment schedule.
-And whatever you do, try to pay more than just the interest due each month.
+What's more, it's crucial to develop a repayment strategy because unlike a traditional mortgage, asset-backed loans generally have a more flexible repayment schedule.
+And whatever you do, have a repayment plan, and try to pay more than just the interest due each month.

 - Home equity line of credit